evogytis/evogytis.github.io/_pages/about.md

 ======

 ### Papers
-In case you missed them on [bioRxiv](https://www.biorxiv.org/search/author1%3AGytis%2BDudas) my papers also live here.
+In case you missed them on [bioRxiv/medRxiv](https://www.biorxiv.org/search/author1%3AGytis%2BDudas%20jcode%3Amedrxiv%7C%7Cbiorxiv%20numresults%3A75%20sort%3Apublication-date%20direction%3Adescending%20format_result%3Astandard) my papers also live here.
-I have been fortunate enough to grow up in an open academic environment where I never felt like I had to obfuscate what I do to give the impression that my contributions are indispensable, or hide my research from prying eyes seeking to scoop me at every step of the way.
+You'll see that I've split papers that I've co-authored into two categories - if I thought a particular paper would not have been the same without my intellectual input it lands under [publications](https://evogytis.github.io/publications/) regardless of my author position and [contributions](https://evogytis.github.io/contributions/) otherwise.
-I try my best to make all of my work freely available, from data, to code, to publication, because I stand by the results I publish.
+I try my best to [make all of my work freely available, from data, to code, to publication](https://github.com/evogytis), because I stand by the results I publish.
 If you find bugs in my code I'd be more than happy to fix them.

 ### Behind the scenes